novasponge/DynamicData/readme.md

 DynamicData is a lightweight SQLite3 ORM(Object Relation Mapping) framework.

 DynamicData uses SQL queries and meta programming to connect models to the information in your database.
-Through APIs provided in DynamicData, you can bridge the models and perform CRUD operations easily.
+Through methods that DynamicData provides, you can perform CRUD operations on your database tables.

 ## Getting Started